 But, we have good news.
 Here’s where O3NC comes in.

-In addition to fiber, O3NC contains Omega 3 fatty acids, which can help improve the function of HDL (the good kind) of cholesterol, as well as contributing to increased blood flow and reduced inflammation.
+In addition to fibre, O3NC contains Omega 3 fatty acids, which can help improve the function of HDL (the good kind) of cholesterol, as well as contributing to increased blood flow and reduced inflammation.